Definition

 Total financial assets held by the Federal Reserve (WALCL), including Treasuries and MBS.
 Expansion = more liquidity; contraction = less.

 The Fed balance sheet peaked at $8.9T in early 2022 after COVID-era QE and has since shrunk through QT.
 It is updated weekly every Thursday.
 Changes in the balance sheet directly affect bank reserves, which are the foundation of the financial system's liquidity.
-The indicator sits in Group A (Policy / Reserves), the 65% DLI tier, and uses the WALCL series from FRED.
+The indicator sits in Group A (Policy / Reserves), the tier that forms the DLI headline spine, and uses the WALCL series from FRED.